The Iliad Competition Quotes

 In these lines, Diomedes tells off Agamemnon, who earlier was saying that he didn't have any courage.
 Now Diomedes turns the tables on him, saying that he, Agamemnon, doesn't have courage (this is what he means by "a heart").
 Here Diomedes expresses a deep truth about competition: nobody is the best at everything.
 How does this connect up with the role of Achilleus within the book?
 Doesn't he think he can go it alone?

 'Son of Peleus, never hope by words to frighten me

 In these lines, Hektor speaks up for every underdog.
 Even though the other guy has all the advantages, there's always room for an upset.
 The only trick is to hang on to a glimmer of hope – even if it's only hope for luck, or, as Hektor puts it, for the help of the gods.
 In the summary of Book 20, we compared this passage to the following famous lines from the Biblical book of Ecclesiastes, which present the same idea: "I returned and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favour to men of skill; but time and chance happeneth to them all."
-For a comparison of alternative translations of this passage (9:11), check out this website.

 They ran beside these, one escaping, the other after him.